-Table relates to annual changes, quarterly data, with the first rate of change calculated in Q2 1964.
-(Note that the differences in the "level" series are often very different from the "changes" series published by National Statistics, because of changes to population and definition.)
+Note: Table relates to annual changes, quarterly data, with the first rate of change calculated in Q2 1964.
+Note that the differences in the 'level' series are often very different from the 'changes' series published by National Statistics, because of changes in population and definition.